-The 1921 Census of Canada was released in 2013 and is available free of charge on Ancestry.ca, whether or not they have a paid Ancestry subscription membership.
+The 1921 Census of Canada was released in 2013 and is available free of charge on Ancestry.ca or can be seached vis the database found on the Librar and Archive Canada site (see links below)

 No alphabetical index exists, so you cannot (yet) search for a person by name.
 However, you can browse the census pages by district and subdistrict.
 Note that the City of Kingston is treated as a separate district--it is not a subdistrict of Frontenac County.